 Our fate is very much tied to the health of our soil, and the most essential thing to understand about that relationship is that the health of our soil is very much in our hands.

 That’s why we jump at the opportunity to team up with people like our Partners at Tablas Creek Vineyard who are leading the way in best agricultural practices, leading the way in sustainable wine.
 These are the people who embrace the opportunity to make an impact in their industry that we all benefit from.
 And, yeah, if that means we get a side of delectable wine with the main course of human survival, we’re all in.

-Industrial Agriculture and Climate Change: How do agriculture and farming affect global warming?
+Industrial Agriculture and Climate Change: How Does Agriculture Affect Global Warming?

 A Quick Look at Carbon

 Carbon gets the brunt of the blame when talking about climate change, but carbon, in and of itself, isn’t the problem.
 Carbon is pretty incredible in fact!
 I mean, it has been the building block of every living thing since the first living organisms formed in the primordial soup 3.5 billion years ago, so….